 Bok choy is a nutritious leafy green vegetable, also known as ‘pak choi’ and ‘Chinese cabbage.’

-While the origins of bok choy lie in 5th century China, it is now one of the most popular cultivated vegetables around the world (1).
+While the origins of bok choy lie in 5th century China, it is now one of the most popular cultivated vegetables worldwide (1).

 However, what does this common vegetable offer nutritionally, and what benefits might it have?